 Nearby, the village of Englouvi is famous for another traditional way of life.
 Local people cultivate a variety of lentil here, using seed and methods that have been passed down through the generations for centuries.
 The lentils are famed as superfoods for their nutritional content and delicious taste.
 And the Englouvi plateau is now a protected area because of its unique cultural interest.

-If you’d like to explore the mountain villages this customised private tour is an easy way to do it and has excellent reviews.
+If you’d like to explore the mountain villages check out this customised private tour to Lefkada villages which includes wine tasting and photos.
+It’s an easy way to do it and has excellent reviews.

 Weather in Vasiliki Lefkada

 April to June is a quiet time in Vasiliki with Spring flowers and average temperatures rising from 15 C to 25C.
 By June the days are hot and the sea is around 23C so good for swimming.